 Luggage stays with you

-“Don’t carry too much cash on overnight trains and don’t leave any electronic gadgets unattended.
-Money belts should not be visible to anyone and expensive jewelry should not be worn!
+Ashish advises not carrying too much cash on overnight trains or to leave electronic gadgets unattended.
+‘Money belts should not be visible to anyone and expensive jewellery should not be worn.

 What’s available on the train?

-- No dining car, but vendors will come by selling a limited supply of water, packaged snacks, tea and (instant) coffee.
+- No dining car, but vendors will come by selling a limited supply of water, packaged snacks, tea and (instant) coffee

-- No wi-fi, so bring a book
+- No wi-fi, so bring a book, cards or games

-- Yes, sheets, blankets, and pillows are provided for each passenger.
+- Yes, sheets, blankets and pillows are provided for each passenger

 - Hand sinks are in the WC but there are no showers.